When using a framework like Lombok it is very tempting and easy to use its @Data annotation.

 The generated toString method

-There might be an issue when using the default toString method.
-Not with simple entities but when entities that reference other entities or in a collection.
+There might be an issue when using the default generated toString method.
+Not with simple entities but when entities that reference other entities or within a collection.

 The default toString generated by Lombok includes ALL the fields in the entity.
-This will lead to 2 issues when using the toString method.
+This leads to 2 possible issues when using the toString method.

 1. Eager fetching of collections